Outdoor Play

 17. Raid Dad’s closet to build a scarecrow.

-18. Hang apple slices from trees you can see from the kitchen window.
+18. Hang apple slices from trees that you can see from the kitchen window.
 Watch the birds feast.

 19. Make a snow-/stormy-day box ahead of time.
 Assemble lots of things to do.